 Our Mission: To educate, mentor, assist, inspire, support and promote beekeeping in the state of Florida and beyond.

 7:00 pm - 9:00 pm

-Beekeeping Community, How Can I Help?
-Daniel Friedline, Sustainability Project Manager at the Office of Sustainability & Resilience, City of Orlando will join us to present a club opportunity to work with our community.
-We'll also discuss splitting your hives, and when to do that (assuming hurricanes cooperate and let us meet!).
+Everywhere else in the country is preparing their hives for winter.
+We'll discuss the things we do differently in Florida for winter prep and maintenance, along with what to expect from our bees until Spring!
+We'll also discuss feeding and treating, and when to do each of those.
 This will be followed with general round table conversation, and club maintenance conversations (8:00 pm - 9:00 pm).
-We will discuss past National Honey Bee Day event, along with suggestions for how next year can be better.
-There will be a raffle for items in inventory, along with examples and discussion about basic beekeeping equipment.
+We will discuss upcoming shift change for President/Vice President/Secretary/Apiary Management, along with suggestions for how next year can be better.
+There may be a raffle for items in inventory, along with examples and discussion about basic beekeeping equipment.
 We'll be in the Azalea Room (first door past the restrooms on your left).
 We'd love to have you join us!

 (tentative, weather permitting; watch this post for updates)

 Hands-on workshop at 8:00am: this is the "tentative" part.
 There's a 20% chance of rain, so we may harvest this honey early for the later part.
 If there is time, we can perform varroa count samples (both sugar and alcohol shake methods), with demonstrations!
 We'll try to make this part quick: we know the part you really want to do!